That's right around when I started using Sweatcoin, and I was pretty intrigued by it.

 Fun fact: Sweatcoins can ONLY be generated through physical activity.
 The Sweatcoin company itself can't even “print” or create Sweatcoins any other way.

-Once you earn some Sweatcoins, you can either save them, redeem them for a reward, or transfer them to a friend.
+Once you earn some Sweatcoins, you can either save them, redeem them for a reward in the app (rewards change daily), or transfer/sell them to a friend.

 Speaking of friends, Sweatcoin has a built-in mini social network where you can follow others and even buy and sell things among your network.